 Access to facilities/equipment

-Does your home or gym have the equipment you need for your program?
-If not, how can you make adjustments to still work toward the same results?
+Does your home or gym have the exercise equipment you need for your program?
+If not, how can you make adjustments to still work toward the same best results?

 Types of Fitness Programs

-Additional training options for these activities would include continuous, fartlek, and interval programming.
+Additional workout training options for these exercise activities would include continuous, fartlek, and interval programming.

 For a cardio program of continuous training, you might choose to walk at a steady pace continuously for 30 minutes every day during your lunch break at work.
 This activity would be an example of a cardiorespiratory endurance program.
 Similarly, you might choose to use the recumbent bike at your local gym to pedal consistently at a set intensity and time.